Military Car Insurance: USAA, Discounts & Best Rates for Service Members

 USAA Military Car Insurance: The Gold Standard for Service Members

-USAA consistently delivers the lowest car insurance rates available to military members.
-According to a February 2026 NerdWallet analysis, USAA's average annual premiums are $1,670 for full coverage and $342 for liability-only coverage—significantly below the national average.
-The national average for full coverage in 2026 is $208 per month ($2,496 per year), meaning USAA members save roughly $826 per year on full coverage alone.
+USAA consistently delivers some of the lowest car insurance rates available to military members.
+For 2026, USAA's average annual premiums are approximately $1,407–$1,475 for full coverage and around $287–$417 for minimum/liability-only coverage — significantly below the national average.
+The national average for full coverage in 2026 sits between $2,233 and $2,930 per year depending on the source, meaning USAA members can save well over $1,000 annually on full coverage alone.

 However, USAA membership isn't available to everyone.
 Eligibility is restricted exclusively to active duty military personnel, veterans, honorably discharged service members, and their immediate family members including spouses, children, and dependents.
 Once you gain membership eligibility, it can be passed down to future generations of your family.